apache/doris-website/docs/query-acceleration/materialized-view/async-materialized-view/functions-and-demands.md

 For the following query, both `mv8_0_inner_mv` and `mv8_0` will be successfully rewritten, and the cost model will ultimately choose `mv8_0`.

-Nested materialized views are commonly used for particularly complex queries.
-If a single materialized view cannot be transparently rewritten, the complex query can be split up and nested materialized views can be constructed.
-Transparent rewriting will attempt to use nested materialized views for rewriting, and if successful, will save computation and improve query performance.
+Nested materialized views are commonly used in data modeling and particularly complex queries.
+If a single materialized view cannot be transparently rewritten, you can split the complex query and build nested materialized views.
+The transparent rewriting process will attempt to use nested materialized views for rewriting.
+If the rewrite is successful, it will save computation and improve query performance.

 ```sql
 select lineitem.l_linenumber